gonzaplazag/p-ds-structure-01/Readme.md

 - 20241012 SA 08-10: Init EDA.
 Evaluated differents methods to check association between 2 binary variables.
 EDA for `Sex` variable done.
 - 20241012 SA 11-13: EDA for PClass variable done.
 Evaluated methods for 3 categorical variables, 1 multiclass.
 - 20241015 MA 16-19: Incorporated Pclass to model without improve.
 EDA for Age started.
+- 20241016 MI 05-07: EDA for Age done, incorporated to modeling and submission made.
+There were not good results, resulting in overfitting with respect previous submissions.
+- 20241023: MA 05-08: EDA for name.
-- Next: Continue EDA for Age, following with multivariable statistics and imputation logic.
+- Next: Continue EDA for Name.